Welcome to today's edition of the Rush 24-7 podcast.

 They're introverted.

-They have uh they have their phobias.
+They have their phobias.

-They're not that all that's not altogether true.
+That's not altogether true.

 But I can tell you what goes on in a locker room is not boring.

-It's uh it's its own world.
+It's its own world.

-It's its own universe, and it's a man's world, which is another thing that, you know, men's anything in our culture is not valued right now.
+And it's a man's world, which is another thing that, you know, men's anything in our culture is not valued right now.

 And it's not wussy man's world in there.

-He's one of the early hip hop guys, right?
+He's one of the early hip-hop guys, right?

-He never got into gangster stuff.
+He never got into gangsta stuff.

-He was one of the early, like the run DMC guys, and uh his brother was in run DMC.
+He was one of the early, like the run DMC guys.

 Yeah.

-Ruffel is an executive.
+Ruffle is an executive.

 Anyway, none of that really matters.